 Pediatric Associates Greenwood is now offering Pediatric COVID vaccines for established Self Medical Group patients 6 months to 11 years old, and COVID booster vaccines for patients 5 to 11 years old.

 Welcome to Pediatric Associates Greenwood and a new way of healthcare: Healthcare.
 Connected.
 At Pediatric Associates Greenwood our team of board certified doctors and highly trained staff provide expert care for your children from birth through college age.

-As a part of Self Medical Group, we provide a team of doctors and specially trained staff, all working together for your child’s health.
+As a part of Self Regional Healthcare, we provide a team of doctors and specially trained staff, all working together for your child’s health.
 We provide access to advanced diagnostics and specialty services and the resources of the area’s largest healthcare provider – a complete network of care for you and your family.

 Pediatric Associates Greenwood is a certified NCQA Level Three Patient-Centered Medical Home.

 Linda Fuqua, M.D.

 Our team of certified pediatricians, pediatric nurses and highly trained staff provide your child with the very best care.
 Our office provides a wide range of pediatric health services, including:

 - Sick visits

 For medical issues or questions that arise after our normal business hours, please call our office to speak with our After-Hours Call Center and Triage Service.
 For medical emergencies, please call 911.

 Your Child and Success in School